MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 That's all for now!
 We've seen how to invoke MSBuild from C# and use its `Logger` to create our flame graphs.

-In the next post we'll play around with these graphs to diagnose possible issues, add and remove some MSVC flags to get extra information (I'm looking at you `/Bt+` and `/d1reportTime`!).
+In the next post we'll try to understand these graphs, try to diagnose possible issues, and add/remove some MSVC flags to get extra information (I'm looking at you `/Bt+` and `/d1reportTime`!).

 ![Teaser of /d1reportTime as a flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-1/teaser-d1reporttime-flag.png "Teaser of /d1reportTime as a flame graph"){: .align-center}